xillwillx/BsidesCT_Badge/README.md

 The Python code and hardware designs MIT licensed.
 The USB firmware is licensed [according to the terms](https://www.obdev.at/products/vusb/license.html) of Objective Development's vUSB and GPLv2.

-Payload examples by [Will Genovese](https://github.com/xillwillx)
+LED firmware code addition and schematic by Cobey Smith Payload examples by [Will Genovese](https://github.com/xillwillx)